 Resources including coach guidelines, chaperone information, junior team selection policy template and more.

-DHS has commenced a public promotion and education campaign.
 Members of sport and recreation organisations are encouraged to familiarise themselves with information available on the DHS website.

 Queries should be directed to the DHS Screening Unit on 1300 321 592.